linuxaustralia/constitution_and_policies/activities-calendar.md

 ##November
 * Prepare financial reports that feed in to the Treasurer's report
 * Ensure that linux.org.au domain expiry is renewed (due 4th November every even year)
+* Audit access to Xero to ensure only the appropriate personnel have access.
+Encourage use of 2FA.

 ##December
 * Call for Agenda items for AGM